 BCTP™ Credential Maintenance

-Your Board Certified Telehealth Provider (BCTP™) credential is valid for five years, as long as you comply with the Telehealth Institute’s (TI’s) policies and procedures.
+Your Board Certified Telehealth Provider (BCTP™) credential is valid for three years, as long as you comply with the Telehealth Institute’s (TI’s) policies and procedures.
 To maintain your credential, you must re-credential after five years.
 The image below outlines the required steps:

 Please click the relevant topics below to see how to maintain your BCTP™ credential: